-- Provide accent through color or pattern
+- Provide decorative accent by introducing additional color or pattern

 Whether you choose a chair with arms or not is entirely a matter of personal preference.
-It depends on how you like to sit, and how often or how long you sit in that chair.
+It depends on how you sit, and how often or how long you sit in that chair.
 If the back is slightly curved in, you will still get some support without actual armrests.

 Being able to rest your arms on armrests makes for better relaxation, especially if you use the chair often.
 The arms are less important for a chair that is used only occasionally, such as when guests visit.